-3.1 General requirements
+3.1 General Requirement

-3.1.1 Toilet soap shall be a well saponified product and homogenized.
+3.1.1 Baby soap shall be a well saponified and a homogenized product.
 It shall be free from objectionable odour and shall not develop such odours during storage within the declared shelf life.
 It shall have good lathering and cleansing properties.

-3.1.2 Toilet soap shall be manufactured by a process adhering to Good Manufacturing Practices (GMP) complying with SLS 1316.
+3.1.2 The baby soap shall be manufactured by a process adhering to Good Manufacturing Practices (GMP) complying with SLS 1316.

-3.1.3 Toilet soap shall meet performance and stability specifications given by the manufacturer based on in-vitro studies for the complete duration of the declared shelf life.
-The date of expiry / best before / shelf life of the finished product shall be determined on stability results.
+3.1.3 Baby soap shall meet performance and stability specifications given by the manufacturer based on in-vitro studies for the complete duration of the declared shelf life.
+The date of expiry / best before / shelf life of the finished product shall be determined on the results of stability.